CharlesReinhardt/CharlesReinhardt/README.md

 Hello!
 I am a St. Lawrence University alumni living in Washington (the state)

 I love outdoor sports (skiing, running, biking).
-I also pay my bills by writing code.
+I also pay my bills by writing code, but not on GitHub :(

 <!--
 **CharlesReinhardt/CharlesReinhardt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.